-The Harvard School of Public Health is committed to providing appropriate services to students with documented learning, physical, and other disabilities who are enrolled in degree-granting or special programs, whether full- or part-time.
+The Harvard T.H.
+Chan School of Public Health is committed to providing appropriate services to students with documented learning, physical, and other disabilities who are enrolled in degree-granting or special programs, whether full- or part-time.
 The provision of accommodations is intended to ensure that students with disabilities have the opportunity to learn on an equal basis with non-disabled peers.
 Disabled students are encouraged to take advantage of opportunities available to help them achieve their educational goals.

 The Office for Student Affairs furnishes a range of services to students with disabilities, including interpreters, recordings of classes, arrangements for reasonable accommodations and transportation, and other services as necessary.